hashimaziz1/livewire/docs/validation.md

 Out-of-the-box, Laravel provides sensible validation messages like "The title field is required." if the `$title` property has the `required` rule attached to it.

-However, you may need to customize the language of these error messages to better suite your application and its users.
+However, you may need to customize the language of these error messages to better suit your application and its users.

 ### Custom attribute names